wso2/docs-choreo-dev/README.md

 # choreo-control-plane
-All Choreo control plane related scripts and configuration are in this repo.
+The Choreo control plane repo contains all Kubernetes scripts which are related to cluster setup & configuration.
+The `setup` directory contains scripts required to initial cluster setup, sealed secret generation and sealed ingress certificate generation.
+The `kustomize` directory contains the `base` Kubernetes scripts, in addition to the environment specific scripts for the `prod`, `stage`, `dev` & `local` environments.

+This is the central gitops repo for the Kubernetes artifacts.

 ## First time setup
 1. Copy secret properties file to the relevant directory